Nostromos/dotProject/docs/Rate_Limiting.md

   > For example, if a previous request returned a `last-modified` header value of `Wed, 25 Oct 2023 19:17:59 GMT`, you can use the `if-modified-since` header in a future request:
   > `curl https://api.github.com/repos/github/docs --include --header 'if-modified-since: Wed, 25 Oct 2023 19:17:59 GMT'`
   > Conditional requests for unsafe methods, such as POST, PUT, PATCH, and DELETE are not supported unless otherwise noted in the documentation for a specific endpoint.
 9. Do not ignore errors - I need to build in better error handling.
-Proper typing should ensure that I'm not passing incorrect values to the API so shouldn't see too many `4xx` errors but I have zero handling for `5xx`, ie. server-side issues.
+Proper typing should ensure that I'm not passing incorrect values to the API so shouldn't see too many `4xx` errors but I have zero handling for `5xx`, ie. server-side issues.[^2]

 ## Additional Techniques for getting more out of the API

-Thanks to (Endor Labs)[https://endorlabs.com] and (Sebastian Cai)[https://www.linkedin.com/in/sebastian-cai/] for writing a (useful article)[[^3]] about how they get more out of the Github API.
+Thanks to [Endor Labs](https://endorlabs.com) and [Sebastian Cai](https://www.linkedin.com/in/sebastian-cai/) for writing a [useful article]([^3]) about how they get more out of the Github API.
 All of the info in this section comes from that article and is minimally paraphrased.

 ### Increase Page Size Limits